garrandall/popular-music-data/tracks/living-for-the-city-ray-charles.md

 Living just enough, just enough for the city...
 Living just enough...
-For the city... ooh, ooh
+For the city... oh oh

 His hair is long, his feet are hard and gritty